Instructional Technology, M.Ed. (Online)

+The Department of Leadership, Technology, and Human Development offers advanced study opportunities in Instructional Technology.
+Attention is directed to the unique needs of individuals who aspire to leadership positions in the Instructional Technology field.
+Our program has several options for candidates who are seeking certification in Instructional Technology and/or School Library Media in Georgia P-12 Schools.
 The M.Ed. program in Instructional Technology meets all Georgia Professional Standards Commission requirements for certification as a School Library Media Specialist, for certification as an Instructional Technology Specialist, or for dual certification in both areas.

-Program Contact Information:
+Program Contact Information

-- Complete requirements for a Bachelor’s degree from a regionally accredited institution.
+- Complete requirements for a bachelor’s degree from a regionally accredited institution.

 - Present a cumulative 2.50 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

 - Submit a completed “Disclosure and Affirmation Form” that addresses misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of ‘B’ or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status.